Blacksuan19/structx/README.md

 ### Preview Generated Schema

-You can preview the generated schema model without performing extraction.
-This is useful for inspecting the model structure and field information:
+structx supports previewing the generated schema model without performing extraction.
+This is useful for inspecting the model structure and field
+information:

 ```python
 # Get the schema model without performing extraction